devops-actions/load-used-actions/README.md

 The output is stored with the name `actions`, which can be retrieved in another action with `${{ steps.<step id>.outputs.actions }}`.

+Used for inserting data into the [internal actions marketplace](https://github.com/rajbos/actions-marketplace).

 ## Inputs
 |Name|Description|
 |---|---|